| WHY

 Gus Cothran, of Texas A & M, participated in a study

-whereby geneticists were able to identify the
+whereby geneticists were able to identify the difference

-This was the first time science could
+first time science could substantiate a genetic difference

-But again intermediate gaits were not examined.
+between the two gaits.
+But again intermediate gaits were

-between totally unrelated horse breeds.
+totally unrelated horse breeds.
 That is a very substantial

 difference.